uhuramedia/Havel/README.md

 Havel CMS
 =========

+**This is not actively developed anymore.
+Please use Wagtail CMS instead https://wagtail.io**

 A basic Django based CMS

 Havel is a thin CMS app for Django.
 Its main thing is a `Resource` class that inherits from `MPTTModel` and is thus